opentofu/opentofu/docs/static-evaluation.md

 Any static evaluator must be able to:
 * Evaluate a hcl expression or block into a single cty value
   - Provide detailed insight into why a given expression or block can not be turned into a cty value
-* Be scoped to a given path
+* Be constructed with variables derived from a parent static context
+  - This is primarlly for passing values down the module call stack, while maintaining references

 There are three potential paths in implementing a static evaluator:
 * Build a custom streamlined (?) solution for this specific problem and it's current use cases